raya77/target.en/help/c-integrating-target-with-mac/a4t/r-a4t-faq/a4t-faq-viewing-reports.md

 For more information, see [Conversion Variables (eVar](https://experienceleague.adobe.com/docs/analytics/admin/admin-tools/conversion-variables/conversion-var-admin.html)) in the *Analytics Admin Guide*.

+## Why do I see more Impressions after my activity has been deactivated?

+A source of impressions to A4T activity report after deactivation ca be QA mode traffic.
+Target normally doesn't log such events, but Analytics doesn't have a way to know that impressions are coming from QA mode, and it logs them.
+When Target Activity Report is retrieved from Analytics it will have these impressions.
+This is working as designed, as clients need a way to check A4T report even when activity is not active using QA mode.

 ## Why do Analytics and Analytics for Target (A4T) calculate numbers for the Unique Visitors metric differently? {#section_0C3B648AB54041F9A2AA839D51791883}

 When you run an A/B test, which uses the Students t-test (the confidence metric) to choose a winner of a test, one of the assumptions is that there is a fixed time horizon.
 The test isn’t statistically valid unless you are looking at that fixed sample size.